 - Free — a free plan that lets you use core GetResponse features with a list of up to 500 subscribers (note that GetResponse advertising is added to your emails, however).

-- Email Marketing — starting at $19 per month, this plan lets you send an unlimited number of emails to up to 1,000 subscribers.
+- Starter — starting at $19 per month, this plan lets you send an unlimited number of emails to up to 1,000 subscribers.

-- Marketing Automation — starting at $59 per month for use with up to 1,000 subscribers.
+- Marketer — starting at $59 per month for use with up to 1,000 subscribers.

-- Ecommerce Marketing — starting at $119 per month for use with up to 1,000 subscribers.
+- Creator — starting at $69 per month for use with up to 1,000 subscribers.

 A fully functional free trial is available too, which lasts for 30 days (this works with up to 500 subscribers).
 You can access the trial via this link.

-The key differences between the GetResponse plans involve the access to landing pages, automation, webinars and ecommerce features, with more functionality being provided the more you pay.
+The key differences between the GetResponse plans involve the access to landing pages, automation, content monetization features, webinars and ecommerce features, with more functionality being provided the more you pay.

-The ‘Max’ plans are particularly feature rich (especially ‘Max2‘), offering SMS marketing features, more ‘seats’ and corporate levels of support.
+The enterprise plan is particularly feature rich, offering SMS marketing features, more ‘seats’ and corporate levels of support.

 (More on all these features shortly!).